knative/docs/docs/eventing/channels/channel-types-defaults.md

 Default channels can be configured for the cluster, a namespace on the cluster, or both.

+!!! note
-**NOTE:** If a default channel implementation is configured for a namespace, this will overwrite the configuration for the cluster.
+    If a default channel implementation is configured for a namespace, this will overwrite the  configuration for the cluster.

 In the following example, the cluster default channel implementation is `InMemoryChannel`, while the namespace default channel implementation for the `example-namespace` is `KafkaChannel`.